What is long and short trading?

 What does a long trade look like in your account?

-The point here is that the assets are listed in your account and the value of the trade is deducted from your balance.
+If you buy the underlying asset, the holding typically appears in your account and the purchase value is reflected in your cash balance.
+Margin and derivative positions may appear differently.
 This contrasts with the way short trades are shown on your account, as we’ve explained in the next section.

 How to open a short position

-For example, let’s say you open a short position on Tesla stock when the price is $100.
-The price drops to $90 and you close your position, which means you’re buying at the new price point and returning the borrowed stock.
+For example, let’s say you open a physical share short position on Tesla stock when the price is $100.
+If the price falls to $90 and you close your position, you buy the shares back at the lower price and return them to the lender.
+In this example, the difference is $10 per share, which would be your profit before costs and fees.

-If Tesla shares increased in value and you held a short position, you’d make a loss.
-Let’s say you opened the short trade at $100, waited, and closed the position at $110.
+If Tesla shares rise in value instead and you hold a short position, you would make a loss.
+For example, if you open the short trade at $100 and close the position at $110, you would incur a loss of $10 per share, excluding any additional costs and fees.

 What does a short trade look like in your account?

 Going short can be a good move if the market conditions are right.
-However, if you’re going to make short trades, you need to understand that your potential profit is limited to the amount you paid to open the trade.
+However, if you’re going to make short trades, you need to understand that your potential profit is limited because the asset price cannot fall below zero.

 What’s not limited, however, is the potential downside.
 The price of an asset isn’t subject to any limits.
 This means you could open a short position and the value of the asset could go on a major bull run.
-If the price increases too much, you may be forced to close the position at a loss greater than 100% of your initial investment.
+If the price increases too much, you may be forced to close the position at a large loss and, depending on the product and leverage used, losses can exceed your initial outlay.

 Should you go long or short in trading?